linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Basis Trades and Treasury Market Illiquidity.md

 Note: CME 10-year Treasury VIX and the MOVE Index are option implied Treasury volatility indexes.
 Sources: Bloomberg Finance L.P., Office of Financial Research

 the securities on to ultimate buyers (see Figure 13).
 Making markets requires dealers to hold inventories of the Treasuries in which they make those markets, with accompanying regulatory and balance sheet costs.
 Leading into March, primary dealers already had elevated exposure to Treasuries, which had begun to rise in late 2018.
 Sales in the Treasury market increased this exposure, especially to the shortest and longest residual maturity Treasuries.
 As the pandemic created demand for cash in the real economy, selling pressure in the Treasury market came from multiple sources.
 One notable source of sales was from foreign accounts.
-Treasury International Capital System data show net decreases in foreign Treasury positions were around  $257 billion in the month of March, with a decrease of$ 147 billion in foreign official accounts.
+Treasury International Capital System data show net decreases in foreign Treasury positions were around  \$257 billion in the month of March, with a decrease of\$ 147 billion in foreign official accounts.
 Data from the Federal Reserve's Factors Affecting Reserve Balances, which provide a higher-frequency view of foreign official custody holdings with the Federal Reserve, suggest these sales began in the last weeks of February.
 Without immediate buyers, these Treasuries remained on dealers' balance sheets and made the dealers hesitant to create markets in these off-the-run Treasuries.

 # Stress in Hedge Fund Basis Trades

 Treasury market illiquidity had an immediate effect on basis trades.
 First, rising volatility led to increasing margins on Treasury futures, and therefore margin calls on these positions (see Figure 14).
 From February 28 to March 16, across Treasury note futures contracts margins rose by more than 30 percent, while margins on bond futures more than doubled, corresponding to their longer duration.
 Margin calls may have forced an accelerated decline of hedge fund short futures positions (see Figure 15).
-In particular, total hedge fund shorts declined from \(774 billion in face value to \)684 billion between February 18 and March 17, with particularly large declines of around $71 billion in two-year Treasury shorts.[10]
+In particular, total hedge fund shorts declined from \(774 billion in face value to \)684 billion between February 18 and March 17, with particularly large declines of around \$71 billion in two-year Treasury shorts.[10]
 Some portion of this decline preceded March, with total shorts declining by \(25 billion between February 18 and March 3, which may have represented some foresight of the stress that potential spread of COVID-19 to the United States could put on Treasury markets.

 The variation margin payments on the futures contract were not fully offset by the increase in prices in the long note position.
 Futures prices rose more quickly

 Figure 12.
 Bid-Ask Spreads for Off-the-run Treasuries ($)
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/7fc0d866-94ba-4c22-b8eb-dad947d8bdb0/19d5ada7815037160951bda50c56fb45c55e2bdb39f245de3140309a69d1e276.jpg)
-Note: Spreads are the difference between bid and ask prices for $100 notional in the fourth-from-most-recent Treasury issuance as of January 2020.
+Note: Spreads are the difference between bid and ask prices for \$100 notional in the fourth-from-most-recent Treasury issuance as of January 2020.

 Figure 13.
 Primary Dealer Treasury Net Exposure (\$ billions)
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/7fc0d866-94ba-4c22-b8eb-dad947d8bdb0/f3bd691bca0a86b9d4ec4cf5dbb584602c35932d1c09c4b8f1a1fa058311207c.jpg)